 The Open Championship, or British Open, has many attributes to distinguish it from the other three majors.
 Obviously, the biggest one is its location — it is the only major not to be played in the US.
 It is also the oldest of the four, having held its first event in 1860.
 The Open Championship is the only major administered by The R&A, which is the governing body for all golf not inside the US or Mexico.

 The Open is always played on a links-style course along the coast of either Scotland, England or Northern Ireland.
 The chosen courses are often some of the oldest in existence, including St. Andrews — the reputed birthplace of golf.
 If any achievement challenges a Masters’ win for prestige, it is a victory at St. Andrews in the Open.
+And guess what?
+The famed Scottish course is hosting the Open to mark the tournament’s 150th year.

 The Open is the latest-played of the four events and usually takes place in the latter half of July.
 As implied by its “open” name, both professionals and amateurs can participate.
 However, like its US counterpart, most of the competitors are invited to play, and there are strict entrance requirements.
-The Open Championship was the only major not to occur in 2020, so the 2021 event is certain to bear special significance.

 The PGA Championship is the fourth golf major and is likely the least-known of the four.
 Although it bears a large purse and exemptions to the other majors, it often seems to be a bit of an afterthought in terms of a golfer’s legacy.